micholeodon/event-counter/README.md

 # Event Countdown

-Shared, no-auth web page showing a live countdown to the next event (videocall).
+Shared, no-auth web page showing a live countdown to the next event (e.g., videocall).
-Built for two friends in different timezones (Warsaw and Guarda, Portugal): open the same URL and each sees the countdown plus event times in their own browser-local timezone.
+Built for friends in different timezones: open the same URL and each sees the countdown plus event times in their own browser-local timezone.